Designing a consistent error handling pattern for APIs

 The issues array

 All non-success APIAPI A set of rules and protocols that allows different software applications to communicate with each other.
 APIs define the methods and data formats that applications can use to request and exchange information. responses should include an issues array.
-This surfaces errors, warnings, and informational notices in a consistent structure, giving developers enough context to understand what went wrong, whether it's resolved, and where to go next.

 Errors and warnings share the same shape and the same need (context, traceability, a path forward), so splitting them into separate arrays would force developers to check two places for information that belongs to the same moment in a request's lifecycle.